BreezeShane/GraduationDesign/README.md

 #### Generate Dataset for COCA

 Because COCA need two input(Images and Text), so it's necessary to generate a new dataset from `Using Datasets` above.
-Run resule is below:
+The run result is below:

 ```shell
 ❯ python dl_svc/DataProcess/generate_dataset.py